Ankita12si/Hospitality-Domain-Insights/README.md

 ## Key Business Metrics :

-- **RevPar(Revenue per available room)** : Total revenue divided by total capacity.
+- **RevPar(Revenue per available room)** = Total revenue divided by total capacity
 - **ADR(Avg.
-Daily Rate)** : Total revenue by Total bookings.
+Daily Rate)** = Total revenue by total bookings
--
+- **Realization %** = Total checked out divided by total bookings
-- **OCC %** : Occupancy % that is Total bookings divided by Total rooms available.
+- **Occupancy %** = Total bookings divided by Total rooms available
-- **Cancellation %** : Total cancelled bookings divided by total bookings.
+- **Cancellation %** = Total cancelled bookings divided by total bookings
--
--
-- **DBRN(Daily booked room nights)** : Total bookings divided by no. of days.
+- **DBRN(Daily booked room nights)** = Total bookings divided by no. of days
-- **DURN(Daily utilised room nights)** : Total checked out bookings divided by no. of days.
+- **DURN(Daily utilised room nights)** = Total checked out bookings divided by no. of days
-- **DSRN(Daily sellable room nights)** : Totsl capacity divided by no. of days.
+- **DSRN(Daily sellable room nights)** = Totsl capacity divided by no. of days

 ## Data Modelling and Relationships :
-Data modeling is the process of structuring and organizing data to create relationships, and establish a framework for effective data analysis and reporting.
-It ensures data accuracy, facilitates complex calculations, and enhances data integration, providing a solid foundation for informed decision-making and business intelligence.
+Data modeling is the process of structuring and organizing data to establish relationships and create a framework for effective analysis and reporting.
+This ensures data accuracy, facilitates complex calculations, and enhances data integration, laying a strong foundation for informed decision-making and business intelligence

 ## Technical & Soft Skills:
 - [x]	Proficiency in ETL methodology (Extract, Transform, Load).